 If you have too many ideas to count, I’d suggest doing one or two a day and switching it up every now and again.

-Maybe create a schedule if you’re really organized, so one day it’s using coffee filters to paint interesting patterns on their paintings and then it’s staring at the suncatcher for the next one, then making some butterfly crafts the day after – and so on and so forth.
+Maybe create a schedule if you’re really organized, so one day it’s using coffee filters to paint interesting patterns on their paintings and then it’s staring at the suncatcher for the next one, then making a butterfly or other some other paper craft the day after – and so on and so forth.

 I’d personally try to stray away from any math activities until your kids are at least attending primary school, but each parent has their own methods.